mmz-srf/bitrise-step-firebase-remote-config-backup/README.md

 # Firebase Remote-Config Backup

 Export current firebase-config as JSON and add it to the repository.
+A PR is created which as to be merged manually by a dev.

 ## How to use this Step